-The distress call automatically includes the vessel's DSC MMSI and Lat/Lon position.
+The distress call automatically includes the vessel's DSC MMSI and Lat/ Lon position.
 The vessel's position will only be transmitted if the transceiver is properly connected to an operating GPS receiver with NMEA output.

 - Lift the red DISTRESS rubber cover on the right side of the transceiver and press the [DISTRESS] key.
-"DSC DISTRESS" will appear on the top of the LCD. - 2.
-Press and hold in the [DISTRESS] key for 3 seconds.
-The LCD will count down (3s, 2s, 1s), and afterwards the HX471S will transmit the DSC Distress Call on channel 70. - 3.
+"DSC DISTRESS" will appear on the top of the LCD. - Press and hold in the [DISTRESS] key for 3 seconds.
+The LCD will count down (3s, 2s, 1s), and afterwards the HX470S will transmit the DSC Distress Call on channel 70. - 3.
 When the distress signal is being sent, "TX" icon will appear on the LCD.
 After the message has been sent, the Distress Alarm will sound. - 4.
 The transceiver "shadow-watches" for a transmission between CH16 and CH70 until an acknowledgment signal is received. - 5.
 If no acknowledgment is received, the distress call is repeated in three minute intervals until an acknowledgment is received. - 6.
-To cancel the distress call alarm, press the [16/9] key. - To send the CANCEL call: Press the [DISTRESS] key, then press the [▲] or [▼] key until "CANCEL" is shown on the LCD.
+To cancel the distress call alarm, press the [16/9] key. - To send the CANCEL call: Press the [DISTRESS] key, then press the [▲] or [▼] key until "CAN-CEL" is shown on the LCD.
 Press the [DISTRESS] key.

 NOTE: When a GPS receiver with NMEA output is connected via the CD-25 Charger Cradle, the vessel's position is automatically transmitted with the distress call.
-The HX471S will remember the position input from the GPS until the radio is turned off.